Disclosure: This post may contain affiliate links.

 - Once cakes are done, leave them in the pans for 10 minutes before carefully transferring them onto a cooling rack.
 Wait until cakes are completely cook before icing them.

-- For the icing: cream powdered sugar and butter together; add milk, vanilla and spices to the bowl and mix with an electric mixer until everything is smooth.
+- Cream powdered sugar and butter together; add milk, vanilla and spices to the bowl and mix with an electric mixer until everything is smooth.

 - Cut and enjoy!